mcalla314/tkintertoy/docs/tutorial.rst

 #.
 Plot the messages widget in the second row of the dialog window.
 The notebook will be in
    the first row.
 #.
 Add a command **ttbutton** row, the default are labeled Ok and Cancel.
 #.
-Set the callback for the first button to self.go().
-We are getting the Tk widget
+Set the callback for the first button to the ``go`` method.
+We are changing the
-   using the getWidget method and changing the *command* parameter.
-This shows how easy it is to get to the more complex parts of Tk from tkintertoy.
+   *command* parameter.
+This shows how easy it is to get to the more complex parts of Tk/ttk from tkintertoy.
 #.
 Set the label of the second button to Exit using the same method as above but
    changing the *text* parameter.
 #.
 Plot the command buttons in the third row.
 #.
 Plot the notebook in the first row.
 #.
-Set the default notebook page to Routine.
+Set the default notebook page to ``Routine``.
 This will be the page displayed when the
    application first starts.
 #.
 Blank lines improve readability.
 #.
 This method will update the widgets on the accumulate page expanding on dynamic widgets.